toml-lang/toml/README.md

 -17
 ```

 Floats are like integers except they have a single dot within.
+There must be at
+least one number on each side of the decimal point.

 ```toml
 3.1415